vanvalenlab/kiosk-console/docs/source/DEVELOPER.rst

 3. Deploy a DeepCell Kiosk as you normally would.
 While navigating the cluster configuration menu, pay special attention to two configuration settings:

     - The bucket name you provide should be that of the benchmarking bucket from step 1.
-To ensure the benchmarking process works properly, this bucket should not be attached to any other cluster you might have running.
     - The Maximum Number of GPUs has a strong effect on benchmarking time, by effectively limiting how large the cluster can scale.

 4. Once the cluster has finished deploying, drop to the ``Shell`` via the DeepCell Kiosk main menu and create the benchmarking pod to begin the benchmarking process by executing the following command: ``kubectl scale deployment benchmarking --replicas=1``.